Jewell James: Career

 James is part of the Treaty Protection Task Force for the Lummi Nation.
 He has also served as the Lummi leader of cultural diversity.
 In 1994, James was a leader in the first pan-tribal meeting, which featured 300 tribes conversing with President Bill Clinton at the White House.
 He is a leader of the House of Tears Carvers, a group of wood carvers from Lummi.

 James carves totems from ancient western red cedar trees, these totems are sacred objects in Lummi culture and help with healing and storytelling.
 Prior to the cutting of these trees, a prayers ceremony happens.
 The creation of a single totem can take up to 1,000 hours of labor, in order to carve and paint.
-James presented two totem poles to the Pentagon in dedication to the lives lost there during September 11, 2001.
+James presented two totem poles to the Pentagon in dedication to the lives lost there on September 11, 2001, which were later moved to Congressional Cemetery's 9/11 Memorial Grove.
 James is featured in the documentary film A Common Destiny: Walking in Both Worlds (1990; Mystic Fire Video).

 In July 2021, the House of Tears participated in the "Red Road to DC", where a single Lummi-carved 25-ft tall totem pole was created to inspire the United States government to protect Native American sacred sites.
 The "Red Road to DC" totem traveled for two weeks to Washington D.C. making stop overs across the nation and inspiring local prayer ceremonies.